aliyigitbireroglu/flutter-peek-and-pop/README.md

 ```

 * Step II (Required)
-This package uses a modified version of Flutter's normal 'binding.dart'.
+This package uses a modified version of Flutter's normal "binding.dart".
 Nothing essential is changed so do not worry
 about the edited file interfering with your projects.
 The modifications are mostly about exposing variables that are by
 default private.
-The new 'binding.dart' is otherwise identical to Flutter's normal 'binding.dart'.
+The new "binding.dart" is otherwise identical to Flutter's normal "binding.dart".

     Overwrite the contents of

     *(your_flutter_directory)/packages/flutter/lib/src/gestures/binding.dart*

-    with the contents of 'binding.dart' provided by this package.
+    with the contents of "binding.dart" provided by this package.
 Then uncomment the parts marked "UNCOMMENT HERE" in
-    'peek_and_pop_controller.dart'.
+    "peek_and_pop_controller.dart".
 These parts had to be commented for cosmetic reasons as Pub considers them to be errors
-    due to the previously explained 'binding.dart' modifications.
+    due to the previously explained "binding.dart" modifications.

 <a name="howtouse"></a>
 ## How-to-Use
 *Also easy.*